parryc/thevoid/templates/leflan/language_azeri.md

 Leyla needs a car. // lit.
 A car is necessary to Leyla.
 --ENDEX--

-## Expressing Ability (-A bilmək)
+## Expressing Ability (-A bilmək, olar/olmas)

-Expressing the ability to do something is done with a special form of the verb.
+Expressing the ability to do something can be done in two diffrent ways.

+The first is done with a special form of the verb.
 It is formed by removing the infinitive ending and `-(y)A`.
 This special form is paired with `bilmək:to know`.
 For example, <ex>_Mən görə bilirəm_ ⧸ I am able to see</ex>.

+The second is with _olar_ for positive statements and _olmas_ for negative statements.
+The verb is left in the infinitive.

 ## Relative Conjunction (ki)